SDP–Liberal Alliance: 1983 general election and aftermath

 The Alliance won 25.4% of the national vote in the 1983 general election, compared to Labour's 27.6%.
-However, a mere 23 Alliance Members of Parliament (MPs) were elected, compared to Labour's 209.
+However, a mere 23 Alliance Members of Parliament (MPs) were elected (17 of whom were Liberal), compared to Labour's 209.
 The SDP came second in many constituencies, including nearly 70% of the Conservative-won seats, though the bulk of Labour's defectors to the SDP in 1981 lost their seats.
 Due to the first past the post electoral system, this success did not translate into parliamentary seats.
 The SDP's support was spread out across the country, and was not concentrated in enough areas to win more seats.
 The split in the centre-left vote is claimed to have helped the Conservatives to win the election by a landslide.

 Both the SDP and the Liberals were committed to proportional representation, under which system they would have elected more MPs to the House of Commons.

 The Alliance came under heavy criticism from Foot in the aftermath of the 1983 election; he condemned them for "siphoning" support away from the Labour Party and enabling the Conservatives to win more seats.

 The 1983 election had given the Conservatives a triple-digit majority, but within months a strong challenge to their power – and to the challenge posed by the Alliance – was showing as Foot stood down in favour of Neil Kinnock, who immediately reversed the party's hard-left turn.
 This resulted in a dramatic rise in Labour fortunes in the opinion polls – some of which showed them ahead of the Conservatives and the Alliance by March 1984.
 However, at least one opinion poll showed the Alliance ahead of the Conservatives and Labour as late as September 1985.
 By this stage, the recession had ended three years earlier and the battle against inflation had clearly been won; however unemployment – seen as a major factor in a string of inner city riots that autumn – was still above 3,000,000.
 With the economy further improving over the next 18 months and unemployment finally starting to fall, however, Thatcher felt confident to call a general election for 11 June 1987 – although the deadline for the election was 12 months later.